datajaguar/jaguarqa/README.md

 ## Instruction on Running automated test for jaguar database

-This framework consists of the following components/folders:
+The testing framework consists of the following components/folders:
 ```
 bas: baselines files for the comparison.
 bin: utililty and customized functions.